dhagan-va/ef-poc-2025/clint_smith/docs/building-and-running.md

 # Setup
 Note: This project was built on a Mac so may have subtle differences for someone running on a Windows machine.

+For instance, you may not have `make` installed.
+You can either install it, or look at the Makefile entry for the command you want to run and run the steps directly.

 Setup according to commands in `install-notes.md` unless you have a different environment type in which case you may have to adapt some of the instructions.